 There are different ways that you can get in touch with others:

 - Find a local carers group.
 You can find out what is available in your area by searching online, contacting NHS Choices’ Carers Direct, your local Mind, or Mind Information Line for details of groups in your area.

-- Use an online forum for discussion group for carers, for example the Carers UK forum.
+- Use an online forum for a discussion group for carers, for example, the Carers UK forum.